Nardoz/Eurynome/README.md

 # Play!
-Twitter Connector
+Eurynome

+_Bringing order to your twitter chaos..._

+**Eurynome lets you easily extract, process and visualize Twitter info**

+Eurynome is an open-source project maintained by the [[NardosRulez|http://groups.google.com/group/nardosrulez] team.

+It was developed as an experiment to test most of [[Play Framework's|http://www.playframework.org/] capabilities and other cutting-edge technologies, which include:

+* Background Jobs
+* Neo4J Graph Database
+* oAuth Client
+* Play Framework 1.2
+* Webservices (REST Client)
+* Websockets

+**Disclaimer: Eurynome is a work in progress, so be prepared to find broken things, and be willing to get your hands dirty to fix them!**

 PlayFramework sample that connects to an Application on Twitter and allows to tweet on behalf of the user, similar to what you can do with TweetDeck

 ## Prerequisites

-Before you can use Twitter authentication, you have to [register your application](http://developer.twitter.com/apps/new).
+Before you can use Eurynome, you have to [register your application](http://developer.twitter.com/apps/new).
 Make sure you set the application type to Browser and default access type to Read and Write.
 Once you register your application, get the *Consumer key* and *Consumer secret*.